brains-group/TREK-LM/README.md

 For the [Food.com](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions) dataset, the code is a little more complicated.
 If you have conda, you can just run `run_convertFoodIngrMap_in_env.sh` in the `TREK-LM/data/FoodIngrMapWorkaround` folder.
 Then, you can run `createRecipeKGDataset.py` to complete the data generation.

+In the examples folder, we provide a snippet of the federated training dataset.

 ## Training the Models

 ### LLM Model